-We continue to measure the effectiveness of our policies and procedures via a number of direct and indirect indicators as described in the following pages..
+We continue to measure the effectiveness of our policies and procedures via a number of direct and indirect indicators.

 Training

 In addition to the specific training already outlined as part of our mitigation strategies to minimise the identified risks within our business, general training is also offered to all employees to help raise awareness of modern slavery.